 Your diagnosis can affect the type of treatment you receive.
 Doctors often won't perform a surgical operation on a later stage patient, for instance.
 Getting a second opinion from another specialist may yield a different diagnosis and open up your treatment options.

 Diagnostic Imaging Tests

 Doctors examine the chest area with a diagnostic imaging test, like an x-ray or CT scan, to find abnormal-looking masses or growths that may be tumors.
 The imaging scans can show the location and stage of the tumor.
 Imaging tests are painless, but some require you to be still for long periods of time.

 Common imaging tests doctors use to start a diagnosis include:

 - Positron emission tomography (PET) scan.

 Depending on the imaging test results, the doctors may request a biopsy.
 This requires a small fluid or tissue sample.
-A biopsy is the only way to confirm a pleural mesothelioma diagnosis.
 It also provides important information (like the cell type of the mesothelioma) that doctors use to create the most effective treatment plan possible.

 Stages of Pleural Mesothelioma

 As part of the diagnostic process, your doctor will also determine the stage of the mesothelioma, which describes how far it’s spread from where it first appeared in the lining of the lung.
 This helps doctors determine which treatment options are available to you: patients with stage 1 or stage 2 pleural mesothelioma have more standard treatment options than patients with stage 3 or stage 4.

 The stages of pleural mesothelioma: